Capacity Rental Charge Update

 Capital Facilities Charge

-For questions or comments concerning the Capacity Rental Program, contact Morgan Dennis at 253-945-1615, or by Email.
+For questions or comments concerning the Capacity Rental Program rates, contact Development Engineering at 253-945-1581, or by Email.

 Capital Facilities Charge Capacity Rental Program